NOMU: Neural Optimization-based Model Uncertainty: Experiments

 \AUC\ is then defined as the integral of the following curve

 \end{measure}

-\mypar{Negative Log Predictive Density} Next, we first define the \emph{average\footnote{We remark that \NLPD\ can be interpreted as average marginal predictive density over the validation set $\Dval$, assuming these marginals are Gaussian with mean $\fhat$ and variance $c\sigmodelhat$.
-In particular, we refrain from posing assumptions of posterior independence, that we believe are highly flawed, i.e., \NLPD\ should not be interpreted as joint negative log predictive density.} negative log Gaussian predictive density (NLPD)} and then present our second measure $\MNLPD{}$.
+\paragraph{Negative Log-likelihood} Next, we first define the second metric: \emph{average\footnote{We remark that \NLPD\ can be interpreted as average marginal predictive density over the set $D$, assuming these marginals are Gaussian with mean $\fhat$ and variance $c\sigmodelhat$.
+In particular, we refrain from posing assumptions of posterior independence, that we believe are highly flawed, i.e., \NLPD\ should not be interpreted as joint negative log predictive density.} negative log (Gaussian) likelihood (NLL)} and then present our third metric $\MNLPD{}$.

-\begin{definition}[NLPD] Let $\Dval$ denote a set of input-output validation points, and let $\UBc$ denote UBs for a calibration parameter $c$ with corresponding model prediction ${\fhat:\X\to \R}$ and model uncertainty prediction $\sigmodelhat:\X \to \Rpz$.
-Then NLPD is defined as\footnote{We ignore constants that are independent of $\fhat$ and $\sigmodelhat$.} {
+\begin{measure}[NLL] Let $D$ denote a set of input-output points, and let $\UBc$ denote UBs for a calibration parameter $c$ with corresponding model prediction ${\fhat:\X\to \R}$ and model uncertainty prediction $\sigmodelhat:\X \to \Rpz$.
+Then \NLPD\ is defined as